Ontra-ai/ontra-frontend-assessment/README.md

 # icc-frontend-assessment

-## Important
-If you know the basics of Ember, this project should take no more than **2 hours** to complete.
-If it takes less time than that, great.
-Otherwise, try not to spend more than about 2 hours.

 ## The challenge
 We'd like you to create an Ember component for displaying document data in tabular form, and then integrate that component into an existing Ember app.